cybertron/openstack-virtual-baremetal/README.rst

     nova flavor-create baremetal auto 4096 50 2
     nova flavor-create bmc auto 512 20 1

    These flavors can be customized if desired.
-For very large environments with a lot of baremetal instances it may be wise to give the bmc flavor more memory.
+For large environments with many baremetal instances it may be wise to give the bmc flavor more memory.
+A 512 MB BMC will run out of memory around 20 baremetal instances.

 #.
 Source an rc file that will provide user credentials for the host cloud.